Fit as a Mama Bear

 I like this gluten-free pumpkin bread best when made with Botanica Vanilla Protein Powder.
 It gives it a sweet flavor but keeps the bread itself light.

-Botanica protein is made from a blend of proteins from rice, quinoa, and coconut milk powder and is truthfully one of the best vegan protein powders taste-wise.
+Botanica protein is made from a blend of proteins from rice, quinoa, and coconut milk powder and is, truthfully, one of the best vegan protein powders.

 Is canned pumpkin puree gluten-free?

-Because pumpkin naturally doesn’t contain gluten, the canned pumpkin puree you buy at the store is gluten-free.
+Canned pumpkin is naturally gluten-free because pumpkin itself doesn’t contain gluten.
 However, make sure not to get pumpkin pie filling before checking the ingredients.

 Is pumpkin bread good for you?

-Depending on the pumpkin bread recipe it can be part of a healthy diet.
-This high protein pumpkin bread comes with a whopping 15 grams of protein making it a great recipe for weight loss or muscle gain.
+Depending on the pumpkin bread recipe, it can be part of a healthy diet.
+This high-protein pumpkin bread comes with a whopping 12 grams of protein, making it a great recipe for weight loss or muscle gain.

 Pumpkin protein bread in slices on a wooden cutting board with almonds, linens, a pumpkin and honey stick around it.